-The reference PCR may add other environmental indicators to include for the product category from the inventory or impact assessment.
+The EPD may declare other environmental indicators from the inventory or impact assessment, if relevant for the product.
 Such indicators should be based on international standards or similar methodologies developed in a transparent procedure.
 Reference to the chosen indicators and methodologies shall be reported.